Apartment Viewing Etiquette

 Respecting the Property

-Be respectful of the landlord’s property during the viewing.
-Avoid touching anything without the landlord’s permission, including opening cabinets, closets, and drawers.
-Never smoke, eat, or drink in the apartment.
 If you want to test the plumbing, ask permission first.
 Once the landlord allows it, test the plumbing by running water in the sink and flushing the toilet a few times.

 If you want to take pictures of the apartment, ask permission first.
-The landlord may not mind if you take photos, but some landlords are wary of this because they don’t want people posting their property online or sharing it with friends and family.
+The landlord may not mind if you take photos, for example, but some landlords are wary of this because they don’t want people posting their property online or sharing it with friends and family.

 Taking Notes for Future Reference